The Jungle Cat (Felis chaus) is a common wild cat species throughout Asia, preferring riverine and wetland habitats in

 Jungle Cat (Felis chaus) Subspecies

-Up to ten subspecies have been recognized in the past.
-The latest taxonomic revision proposes three subspecies pending further research:
+Up to ten subspecies have been recognized in the past, however the current Felidae taxonomy revision proposes three subspecies pending further research:

 1. Felis chaus chaus - Egypt and Middle East to Turkestan, Uzbekistan, Kazakstan and Afghanistan (riverine habitat)